 - You’re having suicidal thoughts.
 Having thoughts of ending your life is a sign that something has gone majorly wrong in your grief process, and you should seek the immediate help of a trained professional.
 They can help you sort out these suicidal thoughts and feelings that are usually associated with survivor’s guilt.

 - You’re experiencing panic attacks.
 Everyday life without your loved one may seem overwhelming for you.
 This is normal when you first experience your loss.
-If the feelings of overwhelm fail to ease, and you begin to experience uncontrollable panic attacks, it may be a sign that you need to see a grief counselor soon.
+If the feelings of overwhelm fail to ease, and you begin to experience uncontrollable panic attacks (which, combined with grief, are called grief attacks), it may be a sign that you need to see a grief counselor soon.

 You might not need grief counseling if…